brdv/rtodo/README.md

 # rtodo

 A CLI todo app that helps me learn rust.
+You can read about it [here](https://brdv.mataroa.blog/)!

 ## What